King Lear: Date and text

 The modern text of King Lear derives from three sources: two quartos, one published in 1608 (Q1) and the other in 1619 (Q2), and the version in the First Folio of 1623 (F1).
 Q1 has "many errors and muddles".
 Q2 was based on Q1.
 It introduced corrections and new errors.
 Q2 also informed the Folio text.
 Quarto and Folio texts differ significantly.
 Q1 contains 285 lines not in F1; F1 contains around 100 lines not in Q1.
 Also, at least a thousand individual words are changed between the two texts, each text has different styles of punctuation, and about half the verse lines in the F1 are either printed as prose or differently divided in the Q1.
 Early editors, beginning with Alexander Pope, conflated the two texts, creating the modern version that has been commonly used since.
 The conflated version originated with the assumptions that the differences in the versions do not indicate any re-writing by the author; that Shakespeare wrote only one original manuscript, which is now lost; and that the Quarto and Folio versions contain various distortions of that lost original.
 In 2021, Duncan Salkeld endorsed this view, suggesting that Q1 was typeset by a reader dictating to the compositor, leading to many slips caused by mishearing.
-Other editors, such as Nuttall and Bloom, have suggested Shakespeare himself maybe was involved in reworking passages in the play to accommodate performances and other textual requirements of the play.
+Other editors, such as Nuttall and Bloom, have suggested Shakespeare himself may have been involved in reworking passages in the play to accommodate performances and other textual requirements of the play.

 As early as 1931, Madeleine Doran suggested that the two texts had independent histories, and that these differences between them were critically interesting.
 This argument, however, was not widely discussed until the late 1970s, when it was revived, principally by Michael Warren and Gary Taylor, who discuss a variety of theories including Doran's idea that the Quarto may have been printed from Shakespeare's foul papers, and that the Folio may have been printed from a promptbook prepared for a production.